Summer Research Scholarships recipients and projects

 7. Can the project be staff-driven?

 Yes.
-Students can approach potential supervisors to see if they have suitable projects and academic supervisors can approach students with proposal ideas.
-Proposals should demonstrate research outcomes for the supervisor and the student.
+Students can approach potential supervisors who have listed projects for further information.
+Proposals are valued for their contributions to research outcomes for the supervisor as well as the student.
 In the Faculty of Creative Arts and Industries, students must write their own proposals following the application template.
-All proposals need to clearly define the scope of the student’s part in the project, in relation to that of the supervisor, the timeline, and the expected research activities undertaken by the student during the period of the Summer Scholarship.
+All proposals need to clearly define the scope of the student’s part in the project, in relation to that of the supervisor, and the expected research activities undertaken by the student during the period of the Summer Scholarship.

 8. What will the project be judged on?